jameshughes89/cs101/site/topics/car-rental/car-rental.rst

         print(starting_kms, type(starting_kms))
         print(ending_kms, type(ending_kms))

-* The above example
+* The above example of reading user input seems to be sufficient for what we need; however, obviously we are far from solving the problem

-* The only beefy part of this is the calculation
+* Line 7 is currently non-functional; it is simply a placeholder for the actual ``total_charge`` calculation

-    * But even then, we can break that down into smaller bits and pieces that we can solve

-**Let's look at the requirements:**
+    * If you were to run the example code, it would not work since ``total_charge`` is currently not being assigned to anything

+* In other words, we need to actually write some function to do the actual calculation for us

+    * The calculation may seem intimidating, but let's take the same approach as above
+    * We will write the code we can and leave comments for the parts we still need to tackle

+**Step 3:**

 * *If* the classification code is **B**